+The European Rugby Challenge Cup is the 2nd tier club rugby competition in Europe.
+It replaced the European Challenge Cup (Amlin Cup) in 2014 and is organised by European Professional Club Rugby.
 The competition came about following concerns held by English and French clubs about European club rugby and the way it was structured.
 These concerns were mainly around the way funds were distributed and inequities in the qualification process.
+In April 2014, the EPCR announced the new competition, along with a new European Rugby Champions Cup and a new qualifying competition. |

 Format